-- First, enabling SEO URLs.
+- First, enabling PrestaShop SEO URL.

 - Then remove ids or number.

-- Remove Duplicate urls.
+- Remove Duplicate URLs.

-- Use Hyphens, not Underscores.
+- Use Hyphens, not Underscore.

-- Top content on top folder.
+- Top content on the top folder.

-Step 3: Improve website architecture
+Step III: Improve Prestashop architecture

 Ideally, you’ll map out the architecture of your site before even buying the domain.
 That allows you to really get into the head of your user and reverse-engineer your way to a great user experience (UX).

-You also need to optimize a few things for a great “search engine experience.”
+You also need to optimize a few things for a great “search engine experience”.
 The more accessible your website is to Google, the better it will rank.